Xfers/docs/source/index.md

   -H "X-XFERS-USER-API-KEY: f0ca588df6e8400a98a7e522390fad67"
 ```

-> Make sure to replace `f0ca588df6e8400a98a7e522390fad67` with your API key.
+> Make sure to replace `f0ca588df6e8400a98a7e522390fad67` with your own API key.

 Xfers uses API keys to allow access to the API.
 You can get your API key from your [Account Settings](https://sandbox.xfers.io/account_settings) page.

-Xfers expects the API key to be included in all API requests to the server in a header that looks like the following:
+Xfers expects the API key to be included in the header of all API requests to the server, like so:

 `X-XFERS-USER-API-KEY: f0ca588df6e8400a98a7e522390fad67`